Life-threatening injuries in Mt Wellington crash

 Neighbours described hearing a huge bang when the crash happened on Panama Rd just before 5pm.

+The back end of the parked van, with a Cafe Risque logo, is badly crumpled and the street strewn with debris.

+The car's front end is badly smashed up from its collision with the van, after which it appears to have ploughed backward through the garage's metal roller doors.

-One neighbour, who is a nurse ran down to the crash with her daughter.
+One neighbour, who is a nurse, ran down to the crash with her daughter.

 They found the car's passenger - who looked to be in her 20s - and put her in the recovery position.